Bristol, St Thomas the Martyr

 History, tourist information, and nearby accommodation

-There are quite a lot of Georgian furnishings, though some aspects of the interior have a distinct Victorian air - the result of a renovation in 1896.
-The 18th century box pews were cut down in the Victorian restoration, and the extra oak panelling used to create wainscotting for the aisles.
+There are quite a lot of Georgian furnishings, though some aspects of the interior have a distinctly Victorian air - the result of a renovation in 1896.
+The 18th-century box pews were cut down in the Victorian restoration, and the extra oak panelling used to create wainscotting for the aisles.
 The marvellously carved organ case is 18th century.

 The church was probably built in the late 12th or early 13th century, shortly after Thomas Becket was canonised.
 It was rebuilt in the 15th century when the striking tower was added.
 The tower sports a 'Bristol spirelet' in one corner.

 The parish of St Thomas was traditionally the home of Bristol's wealthy cloth merchants. as a result, these rich merchants became patrons of the church and lavished money on creating a richly decorated building and on building ornately decorated monuments for themselves and their families.
 The church was always well attended and was a place where the wealthy and influential patrons could meet and be seen.

 When Henry VIII initiated the Anglican break from Catholic worship he declared that Thomas Becket should no longer be considered a saint.
 As a result, all mentions of the church dedication in the parish records had the words 'the Martyr' crossed out.